 We’ll start in the Brazilian city of Rio de Janeiro.
-Brazil is the largest country in South America in both population and in land mass.
+Brazil is the largest country in South America in both populations and in landmass.
 It’s a breathtaking combination of cultures that have melded and mixed into one another within this vast expanse of spectacular natural riches.
 We’ll continue to Argentina via the Iguacu Falls on its shared borders with Brazil and Paraguay.
 The falls are rightly considered the most awe-inspiring in the world.
-Argentina, the second largest country in South America, lies alongside the Atlantic Ocean in the East and the lofty Andes mountains range in the West, which separate it from Chile.
+Argentina, the second-largest country in South America, lies alongside the Atlantic Ocean in the East and the lofty Andes mountains range in the West, which separates it from Chile.

 Arrival to Rio de Janeiro, Brazil’s best-known city, considered to be one of the most beautiful cities in the world due to its topography, its beaches, coves and luxurious neighborhoods, as well as the imposing mountains that lie within the city (including the famous Sugarloaf).
 Transfer to the hotel where we’ll meet our guide.

 Today we’ll cross the border to visit the Argentinian side of the falls.
-The visit on this side enables us to get very close to the cascading falls.
+The visit to this site enables us to get very close to the cascading falls.
 Once we’ve seen both sides, we’ll take a vote as to which side is better.
-After our visit we’ll transfer to the airport for our flight to Buenos Aires.
+After our visit, we’ll transfer to the airport for our flight to Buenos Aires.

 Good tourist-class and/or first-class hotel accommodation